 Business/Computer Courses

-Portage High School and Ivy Tech have partnered in a dual-credit agreement for students enrolled in Advanced Accounting, Marketing Fundamentals, Digital Applications and Responsibility (Microsoft IT Academy), Accounting Fundamentals, Management Fundamentals, Strategic Marketing, and Principles of Business Management.
+Portage High School and Ivy Tech have partnered in a dual-credit agreement for students enrolled in Accounting Fundamentals, Advanced Accounting, Marketing Fundamentals, Management Fundamentals, Strategic Marketing, and Principles of Business Management (courses are marked with an * ).
 Three free college credits are available through Ivy Tech upon achieving a passing score on the Ivy Tech KA Assessment test and by earning a grade of C or better in the course.
 Juniors and Seniors, with a GPA of 2.6 or higher, are exempt from taking the KA Assessment test.
 These credits earned are transferable to many Indiana state colleges.
+They count toward requirements for the Academic Honors Diploma, Technical Honors Diploma, Post Secondary Readiness Competencies (with additional core requirements).
+Beginning with the class of 2029, these credits also fulfill requirements for the Enrollment Seals.

 Accounting Fundamentals*, 2 Semesters, 2 Credits 4524